danferns/midi-fx/README.md

 > This project is in it's early stages.
 I'm interested in learning how it can evolve, so testing and feedback is very much appreciated.

+### MIDI FX at the Audio Developer Conference

+I presented MIDI FX at ADCx India 2025!
+You can find the full talk on [YouTube](https://www.youtube.com/watch?v=jQIquVLGTOA).
+It includes a few demos and is a great way to see the capabilities of the project.

 ## Setup

 Simply head to the deployed version at [danferns.github.io/midi-fx](https://danferns.github.io/midi-fx/).